Things your website is not:

 Your website should do the same thing, but to search engines.

-A website designed with SEO in mind from the beginning allows search engines to crawl your site and understand your content.
+A website designed from the beginning for the purpose of SEO allows search engines to crawl your site and understand your content.

 There are many any different complex parts to making a website SEO-friendly, but they include: